-There are two areas of specialization within the graduate School of Film and Television program at Loyola Marymount University: Screenwriting for film and television, and Production for film or television.
-These areas of emphasis come to fruition in the graduate thesis project for film and television students, and a portfolio for screenwriting students.
+There are two degree programs within the graduate School of Film and Television at Loyola Marymount University: Production (Film and Television), and Screenwriting.
+These majors come to fruition in the graduate thesis project for production students, and a portfolio for screenwriting students.
 Thesis projects take a minimum of one year to complete, usually spanning the final year of graduate work.
 They comprise 6 units of graduate credit required for the Master of Fine Arts degree.
 Students do not have the option of the traditional Master's research thesis.

-UNDERGRADUATE PREREQUISITES
+GRADUATE PREREQUISITES

-Students will also be required to take a specified number of undergraduate prerequisites.
-Graduate students are on a provisional status until their undergraduate prerequisites are successfully completed.
+Students will also be required to take a specified number of graduate prerequisites.
+Graduate students are on a provisional status until their graduate prerequisites are successfully completed.
 These prerequisites are required and may not be waived.